TANAYTAPANSHU/whiteboard/README.md

 ## Getting Started

+These instructions will help you set up a local development environment and run the project on your machine. <a href="https://github.com/TANAYTAPANSHU/whiteboard-Server"> Click here </a> to check the server code

+## Project Screnshots

 These instructions will help you set up a local development environment and run the project on your machine.

 ### Prerequisites